For those new to this website:

 - Zirconium (Zr): 26,200 + 1,000 ppm

-Test results reported on this blog are science based, accurate, and replicable.
+Test results reported on this website are science based, accurate, and replicable.
 Unless otherwise noted, each test result reported here was for testing done for a minimum of 60 seconds with a freshly-calibrated high-precision XRF instrument, and tests on the item pictured were repeated multiple times to confirm the levels of metals found.
 Metals not detected by the XRF instrument in “Consumer Goods Mode” are not listed in the test results set above.
-Said another way – all metals detected by the XRF instrument (testing in Consumer Goods mode) are listed above.
+Said another way, all metals detected by the XRF instrument (testing in Consumer Goods mode) are listed above.

 How is this much Lead allowed in dishes?

 Why is this legal?
 These are meant for use with food!

 While dishes are not currently regulated for “total Lead content,” as detectable with an XRF instrument, a comparable and relevant standard to consider in evaluating Lead-safety in dishes is the United States Consumer Product Safety Commission standards for toys and other items used by children (via the Consumer Product Safety Improvement Act of 2008).
 As a result of this relatively new set of regulatory standards, items are considered safe for use by children as long as they fall below 90 ppm Lead in the paint, glaze, or coating (and below 100 ppm Lead in the substrate).
 Dishware is exempt from this regulatory standard (for children’s items), unless it is a set of dishes expressly made and marketed to be used by children (like a set of baby dishes)!
 The government/ industry position (read: “exploited loophole”) here is that “dishes are not intended for use by children.”